 A continuous foreground element makes it more impressive.

-In fact, this is the only one among Eisner's eight given layouts that I could see coming close to Sienkewicz's final product.
+In fact, this is the only one among Eisner's eight given layouts that I could see coming close to Sienkiewicz's final product.

-I kept typing "Hendrix" instead of "Sienkewicz" throughout this article.
+I kept typing "Hendrix" instead of "Sienkiewicz" throughout this article.
 I'm sure that says something.